List of songs recorded by Nicole Scherzinger

 American singer Nicole Scherzinger has recorded songs for two studio albums and other projects, including collaborations with other artists.
 She came to prominence in the early 2000s as a member of the girl-group Eden's Crush.
 Under her Hawaiian name, Nicole Kea, she began distributing demo CDs to different labels in hopes of a solo deal.
 In 2003 Scherzinger auditioned for and was cast as the lead singer of The Pussycat Dolls, a burlesque troupe turned recording music group.

 While recording the group's debut album, PCD (2005), Scherzinger began working on her own solo album titled Her Name Is Nicole, which was due to be released in 2007.
 Over the course of two years, Scherzinger recorded around 100 songs while working with songwriter-producers Akon, Sean Garrett, Gary Lightbody, Ne-Yo, Polow da Don, T.I., Timbaland and will.i.am.
 In September 2007 Scherzinger released her debut single, "Baby Love" featuring will.i.am, achieving moderate success.
-The lack of success of the other three singles: "Whatever U Like", "Supervillain" and "'Puakenikeni", led Scherzinger to cancel the project and focus on the Pussycat Dolls' second studio album.
+The lack of success of the other three singles: "Whatever U Like", "Supervillain" and "'Puakenikeni", led Scherzinger to cancel her Then Debut Album Titled "Her Name Is Nicole", and focus on the Pussycat Dolls' second studio album.
 Doll Domination (2008) included songs like "Happily Never After", "I Hate This Part", "When I Grow Up" and "Who's Gonna Love You" which were originally recorded by Scherzinger for her solo effort.
 In 2009 Scherzinger was asked to re-write and record a pop music version of "Jai Ho", a song from the film Slumdog Millionaire.
 The new English language version of the song was called "Jai Ho!
-(You Are My Destiny), and Scherzinger was credited as a featured artist causing internal strife within and the eventual split of the group.
+(You Are My Destiny)", and Scherzinger was credited as a featured artist causing internal strife within and the eventual split of the group.